ApiLogicServer/Docs/docs/WebGenAI.md

 Include a notes field for orders.

-Use LogicBank to create declare_logic() to enforce the Check Credit requirement (do not generate check constraints):
+Use LogicBank to enforce the Check Credit:

 1. Customer.balance <= credit_limit
 2. Customer.balance = Sum(Order.amount_total where date_shipped is null)
 3. Order.amount_total = Sum(Item.amount)